How to Store Bathrobes Correctly: Hanging or Lying Down?

 Should the bathrobe be stored for a long time or in a closet?

-By the way, the latter had to stand back a little recently because white terry bathrobes are less in demand.
+Then, it should be folded as space-saving and crease-resistant as possible, which is more difficult with silky materials than with thick, fluffy terry cloth bathrobes.<p>By the way, the latter had to stand back a little recently because white terry bathrobes are less in demand.
 But they will never really disappear from the market; they are much too cozy for that.

 But back to the folding of the bathrobe.
 If you want to have a smooth result, it is best to proceed as follows: